-Alexander Graham Bell had been experimenting with acoustics and wanted to find a way to improve the telegraph so that it can transmit sounds.
+Bell had been experimenting with acoustics and wanted to find a way to improve the telegraph so that it can transmit sounds.
 Many inventors before Bell had unsuccessfully attempted this.

 In 1870, Bell’s brothers died of tuberculosis, and his family moved to Brantford, Ontario, Canada.
 In Boston, he opened a school for teachers of the deaf in 1872.
 During his work there, he became friends with attorney Gardiner Green Hubbard.
 Hubbard’s daughter, Mabel, had been struck with scarlet fever as a child and became deaf.

 Bell began to write specifications to patent a device that could carry speech by wire.
 This was the telephone.
 He was issued the patent for the telephone on March 7, 1876.
 He transmitted speech successfully for the first time only three days later.
-He married Mabel Hubbard in that same year.
+He married Mabel Hubbard the same year.

-Alexander Graham Bell founded the American Association to Promote the Teaching of Speech to the Deaf in 1890.
+Bell founded the American Association to Promote the Teaching of Speech to the Deaf in 1890.
 This is now known as the Alexander Graham Bell Association for the Deaf.

 Bell died in 1922 at the age of seventy-five.

-His Foe Side
+His Harmful Side

-Bell believed that deafness was a horrible curse to the person who suffered from it.
+But even worse – Bell believed that deafness was a horrible curse to the person who suffered from it.